About Me

 Decision-Theoretic Approaches in Learning-Augmented Algorithms

 with Spyros Angelopoulos and Christoph Dürr.
-International Conference on Learning Representations (ICLR), 2026. [paper] -
+International Conference on Learning Representations (ICLR), 2026. [paper, poster, slides] -

 Scenario-Based Robust Optimization of Tree Structures

 with Spyros Angelopoulos, Christoph Dürr, and Alex Elenter.
-The 39th Annual AAAI Conference on Artificial Intelligence (AAAI), 2025. [paper] -
+The 39th Annual AAAI Conference on Artificial Intelligence (AAAI), 2025. [paper, poster] -

 A Posteriori Analysis of the Algorithms for Two-Bar Charts Packing Problem